WXLWEB/pursuerWeb/README.md

 $ sudo npm i -d -g gulp
 ```

-And then in `langdifeng` directory, install package from `package.json` and `bower.json`,so just run below command:
+And then in `pursuerWeb` directory, install package from `package.json` and `bower.json`,so just run below command:

 ```shell
 $ npm i